 2] Through Driver Store Explorer

-This app access windows 10 driver store location and allows to clean up the store liberate a multiple GBs.
+This app access windows 11 or 10 driver store location and allows to clean up the store liberate a multiple GBs.

 - Download the tool using this link.